troclaux/notes/next.md

       - route segment: portions of the url path that corresponds to a directory or file within the `app` directory
       - `<Suspense>` component: wraps the loading component
         - use `fallback={<p>Loading...</p>}` prop to handle cases where a page's content isn't available at build time
-    - `src/app/lib`: contains functions used in the application
+    - `src/app/lib/`: contains functions used in the application
       - e.g. reusable utility functions and data fetching functions
+    - `src/app/api/`: stores all api routes
+      - e.g. `src/app/api/users/route.ts`: contains all user api routes
-    - `src/app/ui`: contains all ui components for the application
+    - `src/app/ui/`: contains all ui components for the application
-  - `src/pages/` (traditional): pages router, server-side
+  - `src/pages/` (old, not recommended): pages router, server-side
     - files directly represent routes
-  - `src/pages/api/`: create backend logic inside a frontend project
 - `public/`: static assets such as images, fonts, etc
   - can be referenced by your code starting from base URL (`/`)
 - top-level files:
   - `next.config.js`: config file for next.js application
     - customize build and runtime behaviour (e.g. enable experimental features, modify webpack configurations, etc)
   - `package.json`:
   - `middleware.ts`:
   - `.env`: file that stores environment variables at the root of the project
   - `.env.local`: local environment variables
   - `.env.production`: production environment variables